gunjanr/Ecommfeature/README.md

 # Ecommfeature
-Module can disable Add to cart and Price based on backend configuration.
+Module can enable / disable Add to cart and Price based on backend configuration.